28 Things Your Skin Reveals About Your Health

 If you’re suffering from distinct, round patches of hair loss both on your head and body this can signal something called alopecia areata.
 This autoimmune disease often has a genetic component and can occur in otherwise healthy individuals.
 Dramatic and sudden hair loss, called telogen effluvium, is commonly caused by things like childbirth, severe psychological stress, high fever, infection or a major illness, but will generally grow back in three months time.

 An itchy, flaky scalp can be caused by seborrheic dermatitis, a common scalp condition that results in stubborn dandruff, scaly patches and red skin.
 If your scalp is extremely flaky and irritated, you could be suffering from psoriasis.
 Psoriasis, a chronic inflammatory skin condition, can have internal associations such as psoriatic arthritis or an increased risk of heart disease so it’s important to consult a doctor about this condition, says Dr. Macdonald.
+Still not sure of the cause?
+Here are 21 more reasons why your scalp is itchy.

 While the most common cause of dry lips is the weather and frequent lip-licking, you could also be developing an allergy to a product such as a lipstick or toothpaste, says Dr. Macdonald.
 If you have specific redness, scaling or fissuring at the corners of your mouth, you could have perlèche, an easily treated fungal infection that is sometimes associated with a vitamin deficiency or a chronic illness.